jspw/cp-tool/README.md

 # cp-tool (UnderDev\*)

-**cp-tool** is a online judge problem solving auto generator.
-It gathers all the problem you have solved in a online judge and generates a git repository for you.
+**cp-tool** is an auto generator for solved problems at different online judges.
+It gathers all the problems you have solved at an online judge and generates a git repository for you.

 Generated [Sample](SAMPLE.md) markdown file.